faizan-ab/jenkins-cicd/README.md

 🚀 Jenkins CI/CD Pipeline with GitHub Webhook & Docker (AWS EC2 Deployment)
+A production-style CI/CD pipeline that automatically builds, tests, containerizes, and deploys a Spring Boot application to AWS EC2 using Jenkins and GitHub Webhooks.

 📌 Project Overview

 This project demonstrates a complete end-to-end CI/CD pipeline built using: